ZebraDevs/fetch_grasp_suggestion/fetch_grasp_suggestion/README.md

   The types of classifiers to use.
 A separate cross-validation procedure will be carried out for each classifier type, with a set of parameters appropriate to that classifier type.
 Supported classifiers include: `["decision_tree", "random_forest", "ada_boost", "knn", "svm", "logistic_regression", "nn1", "nn2"]`, where `"nn1"` is a neural network with a single hidden layer, and `"nn2"` is a neural network with two hidden layers.
+You can also pass in "all" to cross validate parameters for every supported classifier.
   * `~/file_name` (string, "grasp_data.csv")
   The filename containing all of the data, which will be used for training and testing during cross-validation.
 File paths can be relative or absolute.
 If the path is relative, the script assumes the file is located in the directory